Overview

 These highly sensitive procedures, done near the nerves causing the pain, can alleviate headaches in some patients for six months or more.

-In some instances, pain management specialists will do blocks in conjunction with radiofrequency ablation (RFA).
+In some instances, pain medicine specialists will do blocks in conjunction with radiofrequency ablation (RFA).
 RFA uses an electric current to heat up a needle, which creates a targeted lesion on the nerve to help block the sensation of pain.
-In some cases, a couple of diagnostic block procedures are performed to assure that the headache pain is relieved.
+In all cases, diagnostic blocks are performed to ensure that the headache pain is relieved.
 If pain relief is successful, RFA is an ongoing treatment option.

-Other treatment options for headaches may include the implant of peripheral nerve stimulators.
+Other treatment options for headaches may include implantation of peripheral nerve stimulators.
 This is a technique using electrodes along the course of peripheral nerves to control pain.
-These devices are a safe and effective way to help alleviate severe pain.
+These devices are a safe and effective way to help alleviate severe pain

 Complex Regional Pain Syndrome (CRPS)

 Most cases of CRPS develop after an injury to a limb.
-Up to 7 percent of children who suffer a traumatic arm or leg injury can develop CRPS shortly afterward.
-That rate is even higher in adults: about 8 to 10 percent after bone fracture, particularly wrist (i.e., Colles).
+Up to eight to ten percent of adults can develop CRPS after bone fracture, particularly wrist (i.e., Colles).

 Because CRPS can cause the arm or leg to stiffen over time, the pain usually worsens without treatment and makes movement more and more difficult.
 For these reasons, early diagnosis and the right treatment are critical.

-Using innovative procedures, specialists from Cleveland Clinic’s Department of Pain Management collaborate with the Chronic Pain Rehabilitation Program for children and adolescents to provide sophisticated diagnosis and design a comprehensive pain management plan.
+Using innovative procedures, specialists from Cleveland Clinic’s Spine and Pain Medicine team collaborate with the Comprehensive Pain Recovery Program to provide sophisticated diagnosis and design a comprehensive pain management plan.

 Pediatric Pain

-The Pain Management staff collaborates with specialists from the Pediatric Pain Rehabilitation Program at Cleveland Clinic Children’s to determine the best treatment plan for children with chronic pain.
+The Spine and Pain Medicine team collaborates with specialists from the Pediatric Pain Rehabilitation Program at Cleveland Clinic Children’s to determine the best treatment plan for children with chronic pain.
+This may involve a comprehensive inpatient program in addition to physical therapy, medications and in some cases interventional therapies.

 Cancer Pain